alexandraktang/CS370-Grocery-Inventory/README.md

 -d requires a path.
 It will use the path given to navigate a directory from which the program will read or write from/to.

-   NOTE: Paths should be written like so:
+   NOTE: Paths should be written like so:<br>
-      /Users/alexandratang/Desktop
+      /Users/alexandratang/Desktop<br>
    Do not include a "/" after your final location.